x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 ### POP, IMAP, and SMTP AUTH

-During 2020, we released OAuth 2.0 support for POP, IMAP, and SMTP AUTH.
-Some client apps have been updated to support these authentication types (for example, Thunderbird), so users with up-to-date versions can change their configuration to use OAuth.
+In 2020, we released OAuth 2.0 support for POP, IMAP, and SMTP AUTH.
+Updates to some client apps have been updated to support these authentication types (for example, Thunderbird), so users with up-to-date versions can change their configuration to use OAuth.
 There is no plan for Outlook clients to support OAuth for POP and IMAP, but Outlook can connect use MAPI/HTTP (Windows clients) and EWS (Outlook for Mac).

 Application developers who have built apps that send, read, or otherwise process email using these protocols will be able to keep the same protocol, but need to implement secure, Modern authentication experiences for their users.
 This functionality is built on top of Microsoft Identity platform (v2.0) and supports access to Microsoft 365 email accounts.